Biog

 In 2004 he installed his 'Dublin's Last Supper' a large digitally manipulated photo-work in enamel, screen-printed and fired onto 9 adjoining panels.

-He now lives and works in Dublin.
+He lives and works in Dublin.